Smart bands, advanced health features and a new case design are all on Apple's mind.

 “The motions and gestures provided by the user can be directly detected with optical systems of the input component, so that the number of moving parts are reduced and space within the watch is more efficiently utilized,” Apple suggests in the patent.

-No credible reports have ever emerged regarding a change to the Digital Crown ever, but this shows us that Apple does have the idea in its back pocket for future generations.
+No credible reports have ever emerged regarding a change to the Digital Crown, but this shows us that Apple does have the idea in its back pocket for future generations.

 Apple Watch smart bands

-The idea of a smart Apple Watch band has been bubbling around in patents for many years - in the form of a smart band that can gauge the correct fit, one that could prolong battery life and also the one detailed above, which includes sensors.
+The idea of a smart Apple Watch band has been bubbling around in patents for many years: a smart band that can gauge the correct fit, one that could prolong battery life, and the one detailed above, which includes sensors.

-Specifically, this concept for a smart band would see it filled with advanced pressure sensors that could check how much effort you were putting forth with your hands, like if you were doing a bicep curl or something.
+Specifically, this concept for a smart band would be filled with advanced pressure sensors that could check how much effort you exerted with your hands, like if you were doing a bicep curl or something.

 It also could fit alongside more recent filings, like the blood pressure patent discussed above.